PWA vs Native Apps: How to Choose Your Technology

 - applications that employ devise hardware for the interaction

 The native apps have this function available regardless of the platform or device model.
-Only users can disable receiving push notification from your app.
-As for the PWA, service workers can send notifications to a user when the app offline.
-Yet only for Android users can get push notifications.
+Only users can disable receiving push notifications from your app.
+As for the PWA, service workers can send notifications to a user when the app is offline.
+Yet only Android users can get push notifications.

 The native apps got various implementations for information caching.
-Some apps can work without the internet connection, others can’t.
+Some apps can work without an internet connection, while others can’t.
 The apps display content collected during the internet connection of the device.
-However, there native apps out there with limited offline functionality.
+However, there are native apps out there with limited offline functionality.

 Don’t consider the app updates and maintenance as secondary or tertiary problems.
 The bug-free and updated solution is more attractive to users.
 Here is where PWA vs native apps differ greatly.
 A progressive web application is nearly always loaded from the server so it requires updates only on the business side.